stonefishy/stonefishy.github.io/source/_posts/2015-05-05-how-to-use-jdbc-in-spring.markdown

 ---
-layout: post

 title: "how to use jdbc in spring"
 date: 2015-05-05 16:31:53 +0800
 comments: true
+categories: Backend
-categories: [Java, Spring]
+tags: [Java, Spring]
 ---

 As we know, we can use `jdbc` to access database in java programming.
 And now let us use `jdbc` in spring.
 The `spring framework` reduces developer handlers any accessing database exception, because it deal with them internally.
 The spring framework integrated the jdbctemplate, they are `org.springframework.jdbc.datasource.DriverManagerDataSource` and `org.springframework.jdbc.core.JdbcTemplate`.